cleolibrary/CLEO-Redux/docs/en/using-memory.md

 ### Reading and Writing Strings

-The `ReadUtf8` and `ReadUtf16` methods are used to read strings from the memory and returns it as a JavaScript string.
+The `ReadUtf8` and `ReadUtf16` methods are used to read strings from the memory and return it as a JavaScript string.
 They read the character sequence until the first null terminator is found. `ReadUtf8` expects the string to be encoded in UTF-8, while `ReadUtf16` expects UTF-16.
 Null terminator is not included in the result.

 ```js
     var str = Memory.ReadUtf8(address);